-Capric/Caprylic Triglyceride - What The Hell Is It!?
+Caprylic/Capric Triglyceride - What The Hell Is It!?

-Capric and caprylic acids are saturated fatty acids naturally present in coconut oil.
+Capric and caprylic acids are saturated fatty acids naturally present in coconut and palm oil.
 They are considered to be medium-chain fatty acids.
-Capric acid is also known as decanoid acid and caprylic acid is also known as octanoic acid.
-To isolate these fatty acids they are separated from the glycerine compound and the other fatty acids present in the coconut oil.
+Capric acid is also known as decanoic acid and caprylic acid is also known as octanoic acid.
+To isolate these fatty acids they are separated from the glycerine compound and the other fatty acids present in the coconut or palm oil.
 This is usually achieved by steam hydrolysis where intense heat and pressure is applied to break apart the structure of the oil.
 The capric & caprylic acids are then isolated from the other fatty acids and combined together with the glycerine compound by a process called ‘esterification’ to form the ingredient ‘capric/caprylic triglyceride’.
 This new ingredient has different physical properties than the original oil it came from.
 It feels dryer, less greasy and is highly stable.

-Fractionated coconut oilis created by melting the coconut oil and removing the harder saturated fatty acids as it gently cools back down.
+Fractionated coconut oil is created by melting the coconut oil and removing the harder saturated fatty acids as it gently cools back down.
 Leaving the liquid portion of the coconut oil which consists of the less saturated fatty acids.
 Ever taken a bottle of olive oil out of the fridge and seen the harder bits floating around?
 They are the more saturated fatty acids present in the olive oil.

 As you may know, Old Faithful use unrefined oils wherever possible because they have a higher therapeutic value that benefits our skin, hair & nail system.
 Unrefined, organic oils are more expensive, have scent, colour, are less stable and are harder to formulate with.
 But we think they are worth it.
 You can learn about our facial skincare products here.

 We hope this helps to clear up any confusion you may have about this ingredient and skincare formulas in general.
 Please feel free to ask any questions in the comments section!

 Also in Updates